chensandiego/smart_ids/README.md

 and any threats will be detected.
 The processed files will then be moved to the processed_pcaps directory.

 I recommend you to test this new feature by adding some PCAP files to the wireshark_pcapoutput directory.

+   * Core Logic: ids.py is the main entry point.
+It can run in three
+     modes: live (real-time monitoring), pcap (analyzing a file), and monitor (monitoring a directory for new pcap files).
+   * Detection: detector.py contains the core detection logic.
+It uses a machine learning model (isolation_forest_model.joblib) and Suricata rules to analyze packets and raise alerts.
+   * Alerts: When an alert is raised, the raise_alert function in detector.py is called.
+This function saves the alert to a database (alerts.db), sends notifications via Line and Slack, and exports the alert to a CSV file.
+   * Dependencies: The project uses scapy, scikit-learn, joblib, flask, requests, and python-whois.
+   * Configuration: config.py stores configuration settings, including database name, rule paths, and notification service tokens.